812: The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies

 [Sung.]
 If it says Libby’s, Libby’s, Libby’s in the credits, credits, credits you won’t like it, like it, like it …

-This is a variation of a 1970s-era advertising slogan for Libby’s, a canned goods company.
+This is a parody of a 1970s-era advertising slogan for Libby’s, a canned goods company.
 The gist: “If it says Libby’s, Libby’s, Libby’s on the label, label, label you will like it, like it, like it on your table, table, table.”

 The music’s gonna break into “Chest Fever” any minute.